DanielLee271828/daniellee271828.github.io/_pages/cv.md

 * HKU Academy for the Talented
   * 2022 Summer, Engineering Academy for the Talented
   * 2023 Spring, Taster Programme
-  * Official Discord server moderator
+  * Official Discord Server Moderator

 Interesting Facts
 ======